Here’s to exploring Fixin AOC, the northernmost appellation of the Côte de Nuits in the Côte d’Or of Burgundy!

 Claude Noisot renamed the property “Clos Napoléon” in honor of his famous patient and hired a renowned sculptor to create "Le Réveil de (the awakening of) Napoléon” – a nearby statue, featured on this label.

 As for this particular wine, it’s beautiful!
 It’s medium ruby in color.
 Its bouquet is perfumed and layered with notes of black cherry, mulberry, boysenberry, pomegranate, red plum, fennel seed, fennel fronds, chervil, licorice, clove, cooked morel mushroom, wet earth, vanilla, and saddle leather.
 The palate is lively with bright acidity and smooth, polished tannins.
-The alcohol has a delicate warming presence and the finish lingers. — 14 days ago
+The alcohol has a delicate warming presence and the finish lingers. — a year ago